The Life and Death of Colonel Blimp: Filming

 At other times he also pointed out that the designer was German, and the leads included Austrian and Scottish actors.

 The military adviser for the film was Lieutenant General Douglas Brownrigg (1886–1946), whose own career was rather similar to Wynne-Candy's, as he had served with distinction in the First World War, was retired after the Dunkirk evacuation, and then took a senior role in the Home Guard.

-Score
+Music

 For the music, recorded by music director Charles Williams, Allan Gray used some existing pieces (Mendelssohn, Offenbach, Wagner), while composing new music to illustrate Britain's gradual change in attitude to war from the days of the Boer War onwards.
 These include 'I see you everywhere' (a foxtrot), 'The mill goes round and around' (a waltz), and 'Colonel Blimp March'.
 John Huntley highlights the use of jazz as background scoring for the sequence depicting a Home Guard operation in progress, during which 'Colonel Blimp' is captured while in a Turkish bath.
 As 'Commando Patrol' this piece achieved popularity under its own right, recorded by The Squadronaires in 1943.